asilichenko/jbl-xtreme2-bms/BQ28Z610-stub/README.md

-# Gas Gauging Device BQ28Z610 Stub for JBL XTREAME 2 on Arduino
+# Arduino Stub for Battery Pack for JBL XTREAME 2

 This program is designed to be written on Arduino or ATtiny85 and acts as a stub to respond to the speaker's requests via the I2C protocol, enabling the speaker to be used while connected to mains power without using a battery.